-Creative Nonfiction typically accepts submissions via regular mail and online through Submittable.
+Creative Nonfiction accepts submissions online through Submittable.
 Please read specific calls for submissions carefully.

 We try to respond to all submissions as soon as possible.
-If you submit by regular mail, you will receive an email from us (typically within a week of your manuscript’s arrival in our office), confirming we have received your manuscript.
-If you submit online, you will receive a confirmation email from Submittable.
+When you submit online, you will receive a confirmation email from Submittable.

 A Note About Fact-checking